 – Finger paint brushes and rollers (Sometimes, I like to throw in some brushes to mix it up and add a new twist to my toddler finger painting activity.)

 Benefits of Finger painting:

 - It is an excellent tactile experience.

-- The mixing of colors teaches your child about their colors and how to create new colors
+- It helps a child’s intellectual development.
+The mixing of colors teaches your child about their colors and how to create new colors

 - It allows them to use their imagination and create